To The Dismay Of Free Speech Advocates, Vietnam Rolls Out Controversial Cyber Law

 "The cyber security law does nothing to protect internet users," 17 members of the Congressional Vietnam Caucus wrote in a letter.
 "Rather, it is a blatant effort by the Vietnamese government to crackdown on online expression by enlisting the help of leading technology companies."

-Google declined to immediately comment to NPR what the company plans to do about the law now that it's implemented.
+Google declined to immediately comment to NPR about its plans now that the law has been implemented.
 Facebook also did not immediately return a request from NPR for comment.
-However, earlier this month Facebook said it "remains committed to its community in Vietnam and in helping Vietnamese businesses grow at home and abroad," reports Voice of America.
+However, earlier this month Facebook said it "remains committed to its community in Vietnam and in helping Vietnamese businesses grow at home and abroad," Voice of America reported.

-A growing and youthful middle class in Vietnam is a draw for digital companies, reports to Bloomberg.
-Almost half of Vietnam's population uses the internet, according to the World Bank, and the country has more than 60 million Facebook users.
+A growing and youthful middle class in Vietnam is a draw for digital companies, Bloomberg reports.
+Almost half of Vietnam's population uses the Internet, according to the World Bank, and the country has more than 60 million Facebook users.
 The new cybersecurity law comes into effect a little over a year after Vietnam deployed a 10,000-strong cyber unit to combat "wrong" views.